zakaria-ahmd20/Gen_AD_Users/README.md

 - Create Active Directory Users with Strong Passcodes based off user input by utilizing Powershell and Python.
 - Run This script on a machine which has privileges to create active directory users
-- Ensure all the files are downloaded and refrenced within your code.
+- Ensure all the files are downloaded and refrenced with the proper file paths within your code.